shocheen/cse-5525-spring-2025/index.md

 …can quickly pick up coding in pytorch,

-…are interested in language and don’t aim to just deepen your machine learning knowledge.
+…are interested in language and don't aim to just deepen your machine learning knowledge.

 **Revisiting/polishing your knowledge**: